 An induction event is held twice a year in the Clinical School; in the Michaelmas and Lent Terms.
 This provides an opportunity to hear talks by academic representatives of the School of Clinical Medicine and other University members aimed at drawing your attention to some key aspects you should be aware of as a postgraduate student; such as Research Governance and Integrity, Medical Library, Equality and Diversity, Student Wellbeing, and Researcher development.
 It also provides an opportunity to meet other students and to discover more about the facilities available in the School building.
-Information is here: https://pgstdnt.medschl.cam.ac.uk/current-students/postgraduate-students/
+Information is here: https://pgstdnt.medschl.cam.ac.uk/current-students/postgraduate-student-handbook/ enrolled on this course, or if you cannot see it within your Moodle account, please speak to your departmental postgraduate administrator in the first instance.